jefferson-salvador/GuessTheNumber/README.md

 # GuessTheNumber

-This is a guess the number game
+This is a guess the number game using javascript